AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 1. Select **[!UICONTROL Adobe Experience Platform]** on the left navigation (you may need to expand the **[!UICONTROL Experience Cloud]** section)
 1. You may have several profiles in your Experience Platform instance already.
 Select the **[!UICONTROL New Profile]** button to add another
     ![Select Add New Profile](assets/adminconsole-newProfile.png)
-1. Name the profile `Luma Tutorial Platform` (add the tutorial taker's name to the end, if multiple people from your company are taking this tutorial) and select the **[!UICONTROL Next]** button
+1. Name the profile `Luma Tutorial Platform` (add the tutorial participant's name to the end, if multiple people from your company are taking this tutorial) and select the **[!UICONTROL Next]** button
     ![Name the profile Luma Tutorial Platform](assets/adminconsole-nameProfile.png)
 1. Depending on the details of your product license, you may or may not see this second **[!UICONTROL Services]** screen.
 We will not be using any of these services in this tutorial, so uncheck **[!UICONTROL Enable all services]** to *remove* all services and select **[!UICONTROL Save]**.
     ![Disable services](assets/adminconsole-createProfile-services.png)

 Now, add the tutorial participant as an admin of the newly created product profile.
-If _you_ are the tutorial participant, skip ahead to the "Configure Experience Platform product profile" heading:
+If _you_ are the tutorial participant, skip ahead to [Configure Experience Platform product profile](#configure-the-launch-product-profile):

 1. Select the `Luma Tutorial Platform` product profile: